Swarms of locusts forced Somalia to declare a national emergency. Skin-crawling photos show how menacing their plagues can be.

 Source: Wired

 This has been the largest outbreak of desert locusts in Somalia and Ethiopia in 25 years.
-In Kenya, a plague of this scope hasn’t been seen in 70 years.
+In Kenya, an outbreak of this scope hasn’t been seen in 70 years.

 - source